geudde/attic-chest/pages/03.season-2/12.meeting-24/09.enigma/docs.md

 <div class="author">Communicated by Mr Vignoles</div>

-In Jerkin short, and nut brown Coat I live;
+In jerkin short, and nut brown coat I live;
-Pleasure to all, and Pain to all I give:
+Pleasure to all, and pain to all I give:
 Quivers I have, and painted arrows too;
-Gold in my Dart, and Iron in my Shoe:
+Gold in my dart, and iron in my shoe:
 I never eat, and yet I’m always full;
-Poisons from herbs, and Sweets from Flow’rs I cull;
+Poisons from herbs, and sweets from flow’rs I cull;
 I never read, yet often times I write;
-I never go to War, yet always fight;
+I never go to war, yet always fight;
-Distorted Back I have, and earthen Scrip;
+Distorted back I have, and earthen scrip;
-Black is my Face, and blubber’d is my Lip:
+Black is my face, and blubber’d is my lip:
-No Eyes have I, and yet I always weep;
+No eyes have I, and yet I always weep;
 Sleeping I wake, and waking I do sleep.

 F.A.W.